Vision Systems

 Product Verification

 Product verification uses the vision inspection system to check that a product’s label matches the product.
 Although this is necessary in all industries – consider how important this is in the food and pharmaceutical industry.
-The inspection could be the difference between life or death.
+The inspection could be the difference between life and death.

 Character Inspection and Barcode Reading

-Vision inspection systems can be used to read both human readable and machine readable codes.
-Barcodes and human readable characters must be checked for accuracy.
+Vision inspection systems can be used to read both human-readable and machine-readable codes.
+Barcodes and human-readable characters must be checked for accuracy.

 Measurements/Dimensions